 One of the facets of travel where Travelpro excels is eco-friendly options.
 So you’ll want to explore the company’s options for super lightweight luggage, weekender bags, and other lightweight traveling companions.

 One of the best ways to fly eco-friendly is to travel as lightly as possible.
-Doing so reduces the amount of jet fuel your plane uses to get you to your destination.
+Doing so reduces the jet fuel your plane uses to get you to your destination.
 Check out the Maxlite 5 Drop-Bottom Weekender bag for an excellent lightweight travel bag option (this traveler loves hers!).
 The company offers a wide variety of luggage options and bags, so take your time exploring their vast catalog.

 Our Top 3 Travelpro Luggage Options